bhavenjp/Terraform-GKE-PPDM/README.md

 # Terraform-GKE-PPDM

-**Objective**: Provision GKE cluster and configure it for PPDM backup
+**Objective**: Provision GKE cluster and configure it for PPDM backup (currently, GKE and PPDM assumed to be in same network.
+Otherwise, VPC Network peering is required to be added in.)

 **Prerequisite**: This is setup and tested on a CentOS VM with following installed
 1. GCP SDK